mathigatti/mathigatti/source/about/index.md

 <img src="mathigatti-photo.jpg" width="300px" alt="Mathias Gatti" border="5">

-I am a freelance software developer from Argentina specialized in Data Science and Creative Coding.
+I am a freelance software developer from Argentina specialized in Machine Learning and Creative Coding.
 I have a computer science degree and several years of experience as a programmer and math teacher.
 You can check my resume and reviews at [codementor](https://www.codementor.io/mathiasgatti).
 Several tools and projects I develope are open source and available [here](https://github.com/mathigatti).
 I take part into [bu3nAmigue](https://bu3namigue.github.io/), an artistic collective that applies technology to the arts.

 ### Contact